WHAT IS DEBT SETTLEMENT AND HOW IT HELPS?

 - Check the SOL period of your state: Creditors cannot sue you after the Statute of Limitations (SOL) period is over.
 This means creditors can’t garnish your paycheck or levy your bank account once the SOL period is over.
 So, you can choose not to settle your debt.

 - But, there is one point you need to consider.
-The debt will still be there on your credit report for 7 years.
+The debt will still be there on your credit report for seven years.
 So, you can’t expect that your creditors will remove the listing from your credit report.

 - Save as much as you can: Debt negotiators can’t start negotiations unless you save a specific amount in the trust account set up by the settlement company.
 So save as fast as you can in the trust account.
-This will help you settle your credit card debts quickly.
+It will help you settle your credit card debts quickly.

 After that, you’ll need a letter of acceptance of the verbal offer.
 Finally, you’ll need a proper settlement agreement letter.
 You can take a print out of settlement letters.

 Points to Note When You Decide To Try Debt Settlement

 If you have finally decided to go with the debt settlement, here are the most sought out tips for choosing the right company –